Attribute-Based vs Role-Based Access Control (RBAC vs ABAC) Security in PIM Software

 RBAC vs. ABAC?
 It’s not a clear answer.
 Utilizing both for your product information management software is most optimal.
 Establishing utmost security doesn’t mean adding unnecessary complexity.
 A combination of the two helps manage all users on the PIM system, as well as the finer details of attributes attached to your products.

 Dive into more in-depth features associated with RBAC and ABAC that make up our PIM’s security system with a live demo.
-Visit the Catsy website today for more information.
+Visit the Catsy website today for more information about our PIM and DAM.

 RBAC and ABAC are two distinct access control approaches in PIM software security.
 RBAC operates by assigning predefined roles to users, granting access based on the specific permissions and privileges associated with each role.
 Users are assigned roles based on their job responsibilities or positions.
 This simplifies access management by grouping users into roles.
 On the other hand, ABAC focuses on granting access based on user attributes and the attributes of the data being accessed.
 User attributes encompass factors like job title, location, and department, while data attributes involve metadata such as sensitivity and classification.